Inspection Reports for

 Findings

-The facility failed to develop comprehensive care plans addressing residents' specific needs, failed to revise care plans after falls, failed to monitor and respond to constipation leading to fecal impaction, failed to ensure adequate supervision and assistive devices to prevent falls, failed to monitor PRN medications for effectiveness, and lacked a pharmaceutical system to ensure proper timing of medication administration.
+The facility failed to develop comprehensive care plans addressing residents' specific needs, failed to revise care plans after falls, inadequately monitored and responded to constipation leading to fecal impaction, failed to ensure adequate supervision and assistive devices to prevent falls, failed to monitor PRN medications for effectiveness, and lacked a pharmaceutical system ensuring proper medication administration timing.

 Deficiencies (6)

-Failed to develop a comprehensive care plan addressing history of constipation for a resident to prevent fecal impaction.
+F279: The facility failed to develop a comprehensive care plan addressing a resident's history of constipation to prevent fecal impaction.

 Report Facts